livegnik/2way-design/2WAY High-Level Design.md

 The Contacts plugin acts as a contact list or address book, allowing users to manage their network connections within the 2WAY system.
 Utilizing the 2WAY Graph, the Contacts plugin provides an intuitive interface for organizing and accessing contacts, enabling seamless communication and collaboration.

 The Messages plugin builds on the Contacts plugin to offer peer-to-peer messaging capabilities.
 By leveraging contact information and network connections from the 2WAY Graph, the Messages plugin enables real-time message exchanges, fostering communication within the platform.
-It also generates notifications to keep users informed about new messages and interactions, enhancing user engagement.

 The Library plugin offers a comprehensive interface for browsing, searching, and filtering all objects from various plugins.
 Using degrees of separation within the 2WAY Graph, the Library plugin makes data management and retrieval intuitive and efficient, allowing users to easily locate and interact with information.